 - Color drawings for senior citizens.
 Color A Smile has printable coloring pages available.
 Mail your artwork to them, and they'll distribute it.

 - Take your Cub Scout den to a local nursing home to play bingo.
-The boys can take turns being the caller while the other boys pair up with a senior to play.
+The Scouts can take turns being the caller while the other kids pair up with a senior to play.

 What other Cub Scout service project ideas do you have?